YousefHatem4/TastyBites_Project/README.md

 # 🍽️ Tasty Bites

 **Tasty Bites** is a fully responsive food ordering web application built using modern web technologies.
-The frontend is developed with **React** and styled using **Tailwind CSS**, ensuring a fast, sleek, and mobile-friendly user experience.
+Developed collaboratively as part of a team, the frontend is built with **React** and styled using **Tailwind CSS**, ensuring a fast, sleek, and mobile-friendly user experience.
 It integrates with a powerful **Django REST API** backend for managing menus, orders, and addresses.

 ## 🔧 Tech Stack